thehyve/cbioportal/docs/Import-Gene-Sets.md

 	- [Running the gene set hierarchy importer](#running-the-gene-set-hierarchy-importer)
 - [Import a study with gene set data](#import-a-study-with-gene-set-data)
 - [References](#references)

+# Import gene sets for selection on the query page.
+On the Query page, gene sets can be selected

+# Import gene sets for gene set scoring analysis

+**This feature is not functioning yet in the refactored frontend** Before loading a study with gene set data, gene set definitions have to be added to the database.
+These can be custom user-defined sets, or sets downloaded from external sources such as [MSigDB](#references).
+Additionally, a gene set hierarchy can be imported which is used on the cBioPortal Query page for selecting gene sets.
+After the gene sets are loaded, study data can be imported.

 ## Quick example
 This example shows how the process of importing gene set data using test data.